shantow-67/React-interview-Questions/README.md

 ## Question 17: 👉 What is the correct way to render a list of components with props in React ?
 ✅Explanation :
-The correct way to render a list of components with props in React is { list.map(item => <MyComponent prop={item} />) }.
+The correct way to render a list of components with props in React is `{list.map(item => <MyComponent prop={item} />)}`.
 The map() method creates a new array with the results of calling a provided function on every element in the calling array.You can pass a function to the map() method that returns a component with a prop to be rendered for each item in the list.You can then wrap the resulting array in a parent element, such as a<div>, and pass it to the render() method.

 ## Question 18: 👉 What is the correct way to conditionally render an element based on a component's state in React?
  ✅Explanation :
-The correct way to conditionally render an element based on a component's state in React is {this.state.condition && <Element />}.
+The correct way to conditionally render an element based on a component's state in React is `{this.state.condition && <Element />}`.
 The && operator allows you to conditionally render an element based on a condition.
 If the condition is true, the element will be rendered; if the condition is false, the element will not be rendered.
 You can access the component's state using the this.state object.

 ## Question 19: 👉 What is the purpose of the componentDidUpdate method in a class component in React ?
 ✅Explanation :